Bilco-Industries/CodeClubCollector/readme.md

 You may also see some functions and variables prefixed with _.
 This means that a function or variable is "private", that means that it should not be used outside of the file it definied in.
 You can see examples of this in [database.py](database\sqlite.py) the _connect function should not be called outside of that file, whereas get_data_for_user is intended to be called by other functions.

 ### JavaScript
-JavaScript uses a different naming convention called camelCase where each word in a variable or function name
+JavaScript uses a different naming convention called camelCase where each word after the first one in a variable or function name starts with a capital letter